edgeEngine/edgeEngine-SE-Linux/README.md

 ## Notes:
 * A directory may be made after untaring.
 Navigate into that directory to find `start.sh` script
-- Do not close terminal window where edgeEngine is running.
+- Do not closet he terminal window where edgeEngine is running.
 Closing this window will terminate edgeEngine process
-- To stop edgeEngine simply close or use keyboard shortcut CTRL + C in terminal window where edgeEngine is running
+- To stop edgeEngine, simply close or use keyboard shortcut CTRL + C in terminal window where edgeEngine is running